-http://htdesigns.ca/YaLgZ/ht_designs/atom.xml Since joining Microsoft, our team has continued to enhance the personal ways that our users communicate with their friends.
+Since joining Microsoft, the SwiftKey team has continued to enhance the personal ways that our users communicate with their friends.

-Alprazolam For Sale Online We've looked outside of the conventional text input to achieve this goal, adding GIF’s, predictive emoji, a clipboard and theme switcher.
-This case study shows the process behind our toolbar which gives us the platform to achieve our goals.
+We looked outside of conventional text input by adding GIF’s, predictive emoji, a clipboard and theme switcher - key insights from our user research team.
+This case study shows the process behind our toolbar - the platform that enables us to achieve our goals.

-Xanax 1Mg Buy Online Our first keyboard extension, the clipboard, was placed in a menu that we use to switch keyboards, but this was less than ideal.
-We knew that our users would struggle to find it hidden behind a long press, and it wasn't a scalable solution.
+Our first keyboard extension - the clipboard, was placed in a menu that we use to switch keyboards, but this was less than ideal.
+We knew from observing users during usability testing that they struggled to find it hidden behind a long press and it wasn't a scalable solution for more integrations.

 Our first keyboard extension, the clipboard, was placed in a menu that we use to switch keyboards, but this was less than ideal.
 We knew that our users would struggle to find it hidden behind a long press, and it wasn't a scalable solution.

-Alprazolam Cheapest Price In recent projects I’ve used Invision Freehand to sketch out new ideas and proposals.
-It’s easy enough for anyone to use and tends to spark a conversation.
+We used Invision Freehand to sketch out new ideas and proposals.
+It’s easy enough for any team member to use and initiates collaboration.
 A few different designs took shape, with a focus on the interaction with the candidate bar (the word predictions at the top of the keyboard).

-Order Alprazolam Next Day Delivery Using the ideas from the sketches and from talking with the team I made a few prototypes.
-By creating quick design prototypes, we were then able to start a more focussed discussion and include thoughts on any tech constraints.
+From the sketches and conversations with the team we made a few prototypes.
+By creating quick design prototypes we were able to start a focussed discussion on the product and engineers began thinking about how to build it.

 Combined search and menu, above keyboard.
 This design allows the user to leave the toolbar there at all times if they wish and has 100% discoverability as we can launch with it enabled.
 On the flip side, it takes up more of the screen and adds to memory issues specifically on iOS.